XueShannon/AISECLAB_mmWave/USRP.md

 3. Open the NI NXG.
 Now we can configure the USRP.
 [Labview NXG Start Video](https://www.youtube.com/watch?v=9lY_wgf4w40)

 > LabView NXG use G Web Development Software.
 [Getting Start with G Web](https://www.ni.com/docs/zh-CN/bundle/getting-started-with-labview-nxg/page/gslv.html)
+>
+> NI also have some example in the github, which have more details.[GitHub Link](https://github.com/ni/webvi-examples)